 If you thought the above explanation was a bit too simplistic, well, you’d be right.
 Here is a slightly more detailed description of the processes of a Bitcoin Transaction.

 What goes on in order for B to receive A’s Bitcoin transaction is computationally very difficult.
-The difficulty of these computations is such that all of these computations are done using computer programs.
+The difficulty of these computations is such that all of them are done with specified computers and programs.

 The cryptographic algorithms that Bitcoin uses depend on a design that makes hashes reasonably easy to compute and very inefficient to reverse.
-This is known as the computational hardness assumption, which trades on the ideal that adversaries are computationally limited.
+This is known as the computational hardness assumption.
+This assumption trades on the ideal state in which adversaries are computationally limited.
 As a consequence of the computational energy required and the time it takes to perform this, adversaries are not likely able to reverse the computation, (which is the case most of the time).

 Basically, Bitcoin Script is programmable money.
-Bitcoins are not physical coins, rather a bitcoin is a history of signatures, secured using cryptography.
+Bitcoins are not physical coins.
+Instead, bitcoin is a history of signatures that are cryptographically secure.
 To own bitcoin is to have in your possession a complete history of the transactions.
-Ownership includes a pair of keys that enables you to keep track of and use your bitcoin; a public key that is shared, and a private key that is not.
+Ownership includes a pair of keys that enable you to keep track of and use your bitcoin; a shared public key, and a private key that is not

 The design of Bitcoin script is to provide flexible parameters necessary to perform a transfer.
-Many operations were disabled by creator Santoshi Nakamoto, including multiplication in order to keep the script simple in programming terms.
+Bitcoin’s creator Santoshi Nakamoto disabled many functions in the program.
+Multiplication is one of the disabled functions, which keeps the script simple in terms of programming.

 Bitcoin uses a small set of simple templates to perform digital signature verification.
 All operations are a pure function of the machine state, which means that there is no interference from external operations acting upon the inputs of a transaction script.

 Bitcoin uses a built-in programming language which determines if a transaction can be authorized to transfer funds.
-The design guards the funds and is only redeemable by a digital signature with an input that allows the program to be returned successfully; this constitutes a valid transaction and the bitcoin will be moved from one address to another
+The design guards the funds.
+The coins are only redeemable with a digital signature with an input that returns the program successfully.
+This constitutes a valid transaction.
+Once that is complete, the bitcoin are transferred from one address to another